RBLeon/MauiFirebasePushMVP/README.md

 # .NET MAUI Blazor/Hybrid Firebase Cloud Messaging (FCM) MVP

+## temp update: Have just finished implementing the iOS part for the non-MVP project, will update this repo in about two weeks to have both android and iOS working.

 A minimal viable project demonstrating push notifications for iOS and Android using FCM API V1, featuring both custom backend integration and analytics tracking.

 ## 🌟 Key Features